webmachinelearning/webnn-native/README.md

-# WebNN Native
+# WebNN-native

-WebNN Native is a native implementation of the [Web Neural Network API](https://webmachinelearning.github.io/webnn/).
+WebNN-native is a native implementation of the [Web Neural Network API](https://webmachinelearning.github.io/webnn/).

 It provides several building blocks: